Aryetis/Obenkyobo/DevReadme.md

 ./deploy_qt.sh
 ```

-For Obenkyobo to work and to debug it properly you'll also have to get and compile <a href="https://github.com/Rain92/qt5-kobo-platform-plugin">qt5-kobo-platform-plugin</a>.
+2. For Obenkyobo to work and to debug it properly you'll also have to get and compile <a href="https://github.com/Rain92/qt5-kobo-platform-plugin">qt5-kobo-platform-plugin</a>.
 While setting it up, don't forget to `git submodule update --init --recursive`).
 Don't forget to configure its deploy script correctly by :
-1. setting the correct IP at the end
+    - setting the correct IP at the end
-2. setting correct QTBINPATH and kobopluginpath
+    - setting correct QTBINPATH and kobopluginpath

-~~fix for libfreetype with harfbuzz not compiling due to pthreads issues, run the following commands (will very probably break at some point in the future) :~~ Now included in my fork.
+3. ~~fix for libfreetype with harfbuzz not compiling due to pthreads issues, run the following commands (will very probably break at some point in the future) :~~

+    **Useless step, fix should now be included in my fork**.
 ```
 export PKG_CONFIG_PATH=""
 export PKG_CONFIG_LIBDIR="${HOME}/x-tools/arm-kobo-linux-gnueabihf/arm-kobo-linux-gnueabihf/sysroot/usr/lib/pkgconfig:${HOME}/x-tools/arm-kobo-linux-gnueabihf/arm-kobo-linux-gnueabihf/sysroot/usr/share/pkgconfig"
 export PKG_CONFIG="pkg-config"
 ```

-The packager.sh scripts except to have access to a few things at specific places for now.
+4. The packager.sh scripts except to have access to a few things at specific places for now.
 So here are all the symbolink links you'll have to set :
-- to Qt Platform Plugin Base folder `Obenkyobo/Libs/qt5-kobo-platform-plugin` -> `[qt5-kobo-platform-plugin]`
+    - to Qt Platform Plugin Base folder `[Obenkyobo]/Libs/qt5-kobo-platform-plugin` -> `[qt5-kobo-platform-plugin]`
     - from Qt Platform builds (release and debug) to Qt Platform Plugin Base
         - `[qt5-kobo-platform-plugin]/libkobo.so` -> `[ReleaseBuildFolder]/libkobo.so`
         - `[qt5-kobo-platform-plugin]/libkobo.so.debug` -> `[DebugBuildFolder]/libkobo.so`
-- to Qt deployed binaries `OtherFiles/Dependencies/qt-linux-5.15-kde-kobo` -> `[kobo-qt-setup-scripts]/deploy/qt-linux-5.15-kde-kobo/`
+    - to Qt deployed binaries `[Obenkyobo]/OtherFiles/Dependencies/qt-linux-5.15-kde-kobo` -> `[kobo-qt-setup-scripts]/deploy/qt-linux-5.15-kde-kobo/`

-Fill the following Obenkyobo.pro variables correctly :
+5. Fill the following Obenkyobo.pro variables correctly :
 ```
 INCLUDEPATH += $$PWD/libs/qt5-kobo-platform-plugin/src # should link to the libkobo.so git local repo
 INSTALLS += target everything thumbnail # use only this for full deploy, to save time set it to += target afterwards